highlightxyz/generative-onchain-tools/README.md

 - [Add a file to a file system](#add-a-file)
 - [Remove a file from a file system](#remove-a-file)

-The File System client is a CLI tool to upload generative art projects on-chain, and manage your on-chain file systems.
+The Highlight File System client is a CLI tool to upload generative art projects onchain, and manage your onchain file systems.
 Each Generative Series contract hosts its own FileSystem to enable flexibility.

-Writing a new file on-chain consists of two major steps: deploying the file, and adding it to a contract's file system.
-Since this process is modular, creators can easily add files that are already deployed (to a given chain) to their contract's file system, without having to deploy a new copy themselves.
-For example, Highlight has deployed the minified version of [p5.js 1.6.0](https://github.com/processing/p5.js/releases/tag/v1.6.0) to Base (mainnet) and Goerli (testnet) already.
-The tools in this repository make both steps extremely easy, and are flexible to customization.
+Writing a new file onchain consists of two major steps: deploying the file, and adding it to a contract's file system.
+Since this process is modular, creators can easily add files that are already deployed to a given chain to their contract's file system, without having to deploy a new copy themselves.
+For example, Highlight has already deployed the minified version of [p5.js 1.6.0](https://github.com/processing/p5.js/releases/tag/v1.6.0) to Base's Mainnet and its Goerli testnet.
+The tools in this repository make both steps extremely easy, and are easy to customize.

 ---